 Total contested timeline: 3–7 years in typical Delhi proceedings, though complex matters can run longer.

-Estimate your maintenance: Use our free interactive tool to estimate interim maintenance and project permanent alimony under the Supreme Court's latest 5% biennial increase ruling.
+Estimate your maintenance: Use our free interactive tool to estimate interim maintenance and model a recurring-alimony escalation scenario using recent case-law benchmarks.

 Custody and Guardianship